Episcopal Church Women at St. John’s

 Wednesday Morning Bible Study meets every Wednesday at 9.45 a.m.
 The group is studying “The Path” a book by Forward Movement that covers the complete bible in a six month period.
 Fellowship with coffee and cookies is an integral part of the group’s identity.
 It is a fun group and the discussions are lively.

 Coffee with Jesus

-Coffee with Jesus is a discussion of the Gospel of the Day using the Daily Discipleship developed by the Lutheran Church as a guide for discussion.
-It is led by Doris Martinez.
+Coffee with Jesus is a discussion of the Gospel of the Day using the reflection by the Episcopal Digital Network as a guide for discussion.
+It is led by Ron Joy.
 So come have a cup of coffee and join us for a very informal discussion of the day’s gospel.